-The learning of Geography will not only inspires you about the wonderous world that surrounds us but teaches us the importance of preserving the people, animals and environments of our world for a sustainable future.
-Geography deepens your knowledge about the different cultures that makes up our society, the rare and unique animals and diverse environments of planet Earth.
+The learning of geography will not only inspire children about the wonderous world that surrounds them but teaches them the importance of preserving the people, animals and environments of our world for a sustainable future.
+Geography deepens your knowledge about the different cultures that make up our society, the rare and unique animals and diverse environments of planet Earth.

 Global awareness, problem-solving and communication are key attributes of a 21st Century learner, that is explicitly taught through Preston Park’s Geography lessons, as the children have wider experiences which unlock their potential in these areas.
 They will learn to become self-directed, innovative and collaborative as they work on issues such as sustainability and preservation of the natural world.
 Having the confidence and independence to be a voice for change, through this subject, can impact their future outcomes and the outcomes of the wider world.

 Our learners will find the answers to questions such as:

 - Why is climate change a global issue?